mne-tools/mne-python/doc/source/manual/cookbook.rst

     can be applied to the source covariance matrix.
 The source of the weighting is usually fMRI but may be also some other data, provided that the weighting can be expressed as a scalar value on the cortical surface, stored in a w file.
-It is recommended that this w file is appropriately smoothed (see Section 8.3) in mne_analyze , tksurfer or
+It is recommended that this w file is appropriately smoothed (see :ref:`CHDEBAHH`) in mne_analyze , tksurfer or
     with mne_smooth_w to contain
     nonzero values at all vertices of the triangular tessellation of the cortical surface.
 The name of the file given is used as a stem of the w files.
 The actual files should be called <name> ``-lh.pri`` and <name> ``-rh.pri`` for the left and right hemisphere weight files, respectively.
-The application of the weighting is discussed in Section 6.2.11.
+The application of the weighting is discussed in :ref:`CBBDIJHI`.

 **\---fmrithresh <value>**